hannesdatta/course-dprep/content/docs/course/modules/week1/_index.md

 bookCollapseSection: true
 ---

-# Week 1: Data exploration with R
+# Week 1: Data exploration in R

 ## Live stream 1
 - Introduction to the course